What Will You Study

 Contact Admissions Team + 44 (0) 1524 592028 or via email@example.com

-The skills you’ll gain during your Sociology and Religious Studies degree - such as critical communication skills – are a good foundation for many careers.
-In increasingly multicultural societies and an integrated world, Religious Studies graduates are highly valued for their understanding of a variety of religions, cultures and values.
-Furthermore, your study of Sociology enables you to place this knowledge in context within contemporary society.
+A degree in religious studies can help our graduates to gain an understanding of a variety of religions, cultures and values.
+Furthermore, your study of Sociology can enable you to place this knowledge in context within contemporary society.

 Teaching and Learning Methods